Bethel Hospital, Norwich

-Bethel Hospital is a former hospital and Grade II* listed building in Norwich, United Kingdom.
+Bethel Hospital is a former hospital and Grade II* listed building in Norwich, England.
 Opened in 1713 on Committee Street (now Bethel Street), it began as the first purpose-built lunatic asylum in Britain.
 It became part of the National Health Service and thus an annexe to Hellesdon Hospital in 1948, and in 1974 became an outpatient unit for children needing psychiatric treatment before closing by 1995.

 Background

 The building sits on the former site of Committee House, a symbol of Parliament's power over the city during the English Civil Wars and the site of the Great Blow, the largest explosion recorded in 17th century England, when 98 barrels of gunpowder in its stores were accidentally detonated during a pro-royalist riot.
+Committee House was reduced to ruins, though was restored because the explosion had prevented its owner Sir Roger Townshend from obtaining his £28 per annum rent for it from the Committee of Norfolk; twelve workmen including masons, carpenters and labourers were employed to repair it, rebuilding a wall, its roof, and its gates as well as a timber store.
+These works were completed by the end of May, costing £83 and 3d.
+This remained occupied until 1687 but had decayed by 1696, as seen by the empty space shown on Thomas Cleer's map of the city that year.

 Bethel Hospital was to be founded by Mary Chapman, daughter of John Mann who was one of the richest and most influential men in 17th century Norwich, and part of a leading Whig family.
 She married older Anglican cleric Samuel Chapman, incumbent of Thorpe Episcopi, in 1682.
 They had the idea of the hospital due to their shared experience of family members with psychiatric problems; Mary had taken from this a sense of gratitude to God for the safety of her own mind, as well as compassion.
 Samuel died after 18 years of marriage to Mary, before their plans came to fruition.
 Despite this, the couple had previously discussed providing a charity; her will states that he chose the name for Bethel Hospital.
 Mary survived her husband by 24 years, with no children.